-Decades of solar experience and an extensive US portfolio.
+Decades of experience in solar energy with an extensive US portfolio.

-We are a turnkey project developer offering everything from design and engineering to financing, installation, and maintenance.
+We are a turnkey project developer offering everything from design and engineering to financing, construction, operations and maintenance.

-More than 10 Gigawatts under active development and more than 10 GW/h of energy storage solutions.
+More than 10 GW under active development and more than 8 GWh of energy storage solutions.

 Award winning leader

 Named No. 1 solar developer by Wood Mackenzie in 2018 in terms of project size.

 Meet the Team

-Our movers and shakers are seasoned professionals with innate business acumen and years of hands-on experience.
+Our seasoned professionals possess innate business acumen and years of hands-on experience.
 Most of our staff have careers spanning 15 to 30 years in their respective fields of expertise.

-Henry brings over 20 years of executive leadership and as CEO, has led the growth of 174 Power Global from the start-up stage.
+Henry brings over 20 years of executive leadership, and as CEO has led the growth of 174 Power Global from the start-up stage to industry leader.
 Henry has authored numerous publications and was awarded 4 U.S. patents.
 He holds an MBA from the Kellogg School of Management at Northwestern University and Ph.D. in Engineering from the University of Washington.

 As COO and General Counsel, Carolyn has over 18 years of experience in corporate, M&A, venture capital, and litigation areas of law.
-Previously in charge of legal and regulatory affairs for various Hanwha divisions, she now manages a team of 7 attorneys.
-She holds a B.A in Political Science and M.A. in Sociology from Stanford and a J.D. from Cornell Law School.
+Previously in charge of legal and regulatory affairs for various Hanwha divisions, she holds a B.A. in Political Science and M.A. in Sociology from Stanford and a J.D. from Cornell Law School.

 Larry brings over 26 years of experience in energy business development with the last 14 in renewable energy.
-He has developed a 1.2 GW project pipeline for QCELLS in the US and Canada.
+He has developed a 1.2 GW project pipeline for 174 Power Global in the US.
 Larry holds a M.S. in Geology from University of California, Davis, and an MBA from UCLA’s Anderson School of Management.

-Deborah brings 25 years experience in the global energy sector, spearheading developments of renewable and fossil fuel power projects.
-During her tenure at 174 Power Global, Deborah has successfully advanced development of nearly 1 GW of solar projects.
-She holds a Masters degree in International Economics (UCSD), a B.A. in both Political Science and French Linguistics at UC Irvine.
+Deborah brings 25 years of experience in the global energy sector, spearheading developments of renewable and fossil fuel power projects.
+During her tenure at 174 Power Global, Deborah has successfully advanced the development of nearly 1 GW of solar projects.
+She holds a Master’s degree in International Economics (UCSD), a B.A. in both Political Science and French Linguistics at UC Irvine.

-Hao brings an extensive background of finance in the fields of M&A advisory, corporate development, and corporate treasury management.
+Hao brings an extensive background in finance across M&A advisory, corporate development, and corporate treasury management.
 Hao joined Hanwha in 2011 and has held several positions before joining 174 Power Global.
-Hao is a Chartered Financial Analyst and has an MBA in Finance and Accounting from the A.B.
+Hao is a Chartered Financial Analyst with an MBA in Finance and Accounting from the A.B.
 Freeman School of Business at Tulane University.

-Tom is a recent addition to 174 and is focused on managing a team for development of Energy Storage Systems in the US market.
+Tom is a recent addition to 174 Power Global and is focused on managing a team for development of Energy Storage Systems in the US market.
 He brings 12 years of experience working in solar and energy storage.
-Tom holds a bachelors degree in Electrical Engineering from Penn State University.
+Tom holds a B.S. in Electrical Engineering from Penn State University.

-Brian Quinn recently joined 174 PG as senior director of engineering and brings over twenty years of international experience in clean energy and power generation systems.
-He has a B.S. in Electrical Engineering, and a master’s degree in Energy from Cranfield University.
+Brian Quinn recently joined 174 Power Global as senior director of engineering and brings over twenty years of international experience in clean energy and power generation systems.
+He has a B.S. in Electrical Engineering, and an M.S. in Energy from Cranfield University.

-Craig joined 174 Power Global in 2015 and brings over 16 years of experience in power, with 7 in the renewables sector.
+Craig joined 174 Power Global in 2015 and brings over 16 years of experience in the power sector, with 7 in renewables.
 He has held various leadership positions and holds an MBA from the UCLA Anderson School of Management and a B.A. from University of California, Berkeley.